Travel Guide: Accommodation, itinerary, and places to see when planning a trip to Cagayan

 Via public commute.
-By land, Tuguegarao City can easily be reached by air-conditioned buses with comfortable seating capacity, a estimate travel time of 9-11 hours from Manila.
+By land, Tuguegarao City can easily be reached by air-conditioned buses with comfortable seating capacity, an estimated travel time of 9-11 hours from Manila.

 Via independent motorists.
 Take the North Diversion Road and exit at Sta.
 Rita Cagayan, Alternative road via Ilocos Norte, passing by the picturesque Patapat Bridge.

 A free guided tour to the museum is available.
 Get to know the Cagayan history, ethnic groups, and their ancient culture through the insights of the museum’s resident researcher/tour guide.
-Broad collection of artifacts, ethnography, antique, heirloom pieces, liturgical works, and trade wares of the province and fossils of animals that once wander the valley.
-The museum also, boast of the replica of the Callao Man’s extensive data on the discovery of Callao Man by the National Museum of the Philippines.
+Broad collection of artifacts, ethnography, antique, heirloom pieces, liturgical works, and trade wares of the province and fossils of animals that once wandered the valley.
+The museum also boasts of the replica of the Callao Man’s extensive data on the discovery of Callao Man by the National Museum of the Philippines.

 How to get there?